eprothro/perform-later/README.md

   # => Rails.logger prints {"job_id": "a7be5c33", "class": "SomeObject", "method":"do_work", "msg": "queued for later execution"} with any tags, etc.
 ```

 The `PerformLater::logger` is used, which defaults to `Sidekiq.logger`.
-It is recommended to set the Sidekiq logger to the application logger for the syncronous process.
+It is recommended to set the Sidekiq logger to the application logger for the syncronous process, and vice-versa for the asyncronous process.

 Rails/Sidekiq Example: